-WyzeCam 2 will share all of the same features but will include a more powerful CMOS sensor.
-The sensor will improve the camera’s ability to see during the day and at night.
-In addition to motion and sound detection, it will offer “Motion Tagging.”
+WyzeCam 2 shares all of the same features but includes a more powerful CMOS sensor.
+The sensor improves the camera’s ability to see during the day and at night.
+In addition to motion and sound detection, it offers “Motion Tagging.”

 Sound recognition, person detection, and FHD video are all features typically found in high-end cameras.
 So how does WyzeLabs manage to sell WyzeCam for $20?
 The camera is made by Xiaomi.
 WyzeCam simply slapped their name on an existing piece of hardware.
 In fact, we tested the exact same camera a couple of years ago (different brand name of course).
 In testing the hardware before, we found it unimpressive, but we’re willing to give WyzeCam a chance for one major reason: software.
 While the camera’s hardware is the same, the software can make all the difference.
 User experience can make or break a product, meaning app experience, customer support, and cloud offerings.
 That said, we focused our testing on WyzeLabs’ ability to deliver a superior user experience.